g-leech/argmin-gravitas/_posts/2020-5-27-ignorance.markdown

 It's not easy to unlearn tutelage, but at some point in your first few actual projects you might manage it.

+#### Ideas are cheap

+One useful piece of startup culture: "you have to ship".
+It is _not_ that your perfect idea is ruined by imperfect implementation: your idea is nothing until it exists; all implementations are an improvement over an idea. <a href="#fn:2" id="fnref:2">2</a>

 <br><br>

 ### Mechanisms